Convergence of multiple Dirichlet L-series: introduction

+In order to develop such investigations with various applications, it is essentially important to understand the complex-analytic behavior of relevant multiple series, such as the region of convergence, meromorphic continuation and the location of singularities.
+We believe that the result in the present article is the first step in this direction.

-Our strategy is to express a slightly generalized multiple series in terms of an integral which is the multi-variable generalization of \eqref{exp3-2}.
-We state this result in the following theorem. \begin{theorem} In the region $\mathcal{D}$, we have \end{theorem}
+Here we explain the main idea of the present article.
+The strategy of the proof of Theorem \ref{conv_result} is to express a slightly generalized multiple series in terms of an integral which is the multi-variable generalization of \eqref{exp3-2}.
+We state this result in the following theorem. \begin{theorem} In the region $\mathcal{D}$, we have